ibm-cloud-docs/apps/patterns.md

 # Common architectures for cloud apps
 {: #patterns}

 Starter kits on {{site.data.keyword.cloud_notm}} help you produce apps with a proven architecture.
 Apps are all different, but when you base your app on a known architectural pattern, it's easier to get a reliable result quickly.
-When you create a project from a starter kit, you’re choosing one of several different pattern types along with components, like a runtime, to populate the pattern.
+When you create an app from a starter kit, you’re choosing one of several different pattern types along with components, like a runtime, to populate the pattern.
 {:shortdesc}

 ## Web App
 {: #web}

-The Web App pattern produces projects that serve web content such as HTML, JavaScript, and stylesheets to the web server.
+The Web App pattern produces apps that serve web content such as HTML, JavaScript, and stylesheets to the web server.
 There are several Web App starter kits.

 * Basic - serves a static `index.html` file, default and empty stylesheet, and JavaScript file.
 * React - a rich framework to build user interfaces.
 The source files are in `src/client/app`, and are compiled with WebPack and served in the public directory.